What is herbal medicine?

 How can I find a qualified herbalist in my area?

-For additional information, or to locate an experienced herbalist in your area, contact the American Herbalists Guild (AHG) at site at
+For additional information, or to locate an experienced herbalist in your area, contact the American Herbalists Guild (AHG) at site at www.americanherbalistguild.com.
+To located a licensed naturopath in your area, call the American Association of Naturopathic Physicians (AANP) at www.naturopathic.org.

 What is the future of herbal medicine?